The Fear (Higson novel): Summary

 Upon returning, Justin gives DogNut a tour of the place.
-He shows DogNut the experiments they've been carrying out to investigate the disease and to find a cure - which included taking samples from three zombies they've locked up in the Tesco lorry.
-Justin tells DogNut about the large number of zombies residing in the museum's basement, where the group obtains their test subjects.
-They have found out so far that UV light (sunlight) rapidly increases the speed of the disease, causing a sicko to die if exposed to too much sunlight (As shown with Nick in "The Enemy").
+He shows DogNut the experiments to find a cure - which included taking samples from three zombies they've locked up in the Tesco lorry.
+Justin tells DogNut about the large number of zombies in the museum's basement, where the group obtains their test subjects.
+They have found out so far that UV light (sunlight) rapidly increases the speed of the disease, causing a sicko to die if exposed to too much sunlight.
 However, they've also found that sickos can build up a resistance to sunlight, through exposure to a fixed amount of sunlight each day until they are fully able to roam about in the daytime.
 Afterwards, Paul loses his mind and starts to threaten and blame everyone for Olivia's death.
 Brooke eventually calms him down, and DogNut decides to head back to the Tower first thing the following morning but is persuaded by Justin to stay longer, to write his and his group's story into a book which a bookworm named Chris (previously and originally starring in "The Dead") is writing in the library.
 During a chat where DogNut flirts with Brooke, she reveals that Courtney likes him (much to his surprise).
 DogNut talks to Courtney about this, where she explains that she thinks Brooke still has a crush on Ed, and when they return to the Tower with them, Brooke will start a romance with him.
 DogNut listens to Courtney and remembers what she says.

 At the Palace, David and Nicola meet in secret.
 David proposes that the two groups form an alliance - a step toward implementing his maniacal plan to take over the entirety of London.
 Nicola is reluctant but ends up creating a deal that involves removing the 'squatters' at St James's Park, as they pose a threat to her group at the House of Parliament.
 Until then, she won't officially agree to the alliance.
 David accepts and immediately asks Jester to go and recruit children who can fight (which reveals this to be Jester's actual mission when he is found by the Holloway kids in "The Enemy").
 David also has a crush on Nicola, which she teases him about until they are interrupted.